All About Oregano Essential Oil

 Can be blended with other ingredients to make your favorite DIY recipes.

-You can mix with other essential oils as well, like lavender, cypress, cedar wood, chamomile, bergamot, eucalyptus and tea tree.
+Furthermore, you can mix with other essential oils as well, like lavender, cypress, cedar wood, chamomile, bergamot, eucalyptus and tea tree.

-You can add a few drops with your favorite cream and lotion and massage on skin.
+Also you can add a few drops with your favorite cream and lotion and massage on skin.

 Caution: Pregnant women should strictly stay away from oregano essential oil!